-Since Job may have been written long after the patriarchal times when the story took place, most scholars date it as exilic or postexilic (but LaSor, 562, advocates a pre-exilic time of 700 to 600 BC).
-Yet even this does not explain how so much dialogue was accurately transmitted orally for 1000+ years.
+Since Job may have been written long after the patriarchal times when the story took place, most scholars date it as exilic or postexilic (though LaSor, 562, advocates a pre-exilic time of 700 to 600 BC).
+Yet, even this does not explain how so much dialogue was accurately transmitted orally for over a thousand years.
 In conclusion, there remains no reason why the book could not have been also written around 2000 BC when the story took place.

-- B. Recipients: The specific Jews to whom the account was originally penned are not known. - C. Occasion: Some have proposed an exilic or post-exilic date, thinking the book purposed to answer why Israel went into captivity.
-However, this makes little sense since Job concerns why the righteous suffer-not the unrepentant nation that received the due penalty for its sins.
-The real reason for this masterpiece must be shrouded in mystery until more information comes forth.
+- B. Recipients: The specific Jews to whom the account was initially addressed are unknown. - C. Occasion: Some have proposed an exilic or post-exilic date, thinking the book intended to answer why Israel went into captivity.
+However, this makes little sense since Job concerns why the righteous suffer, not the unrepentant nation that received the due penalty for its sins.
+The actual reason behind this masterpiece remains shrouded in mystery until more information comes to light.